Welcome to Next Matter home pagelight logodark logo

 3. Click Settings to edit the step.

-4. Make sure your API key is proceeded by the Api-Key phrase.
+4. Make sure your API key is preceded by the Api-Key phrase.

 Alternatively, a 401 error might mean that the account connected to an integration step got deactivated or deleted.
 It might also show if the same account was connected in another environment and then disconnected.